ONSvisual/geo-scripts/README.md

 ### make-oa-vtiles-lookups & make-oa-vtiles

-These two scripts are used in sequence to generate vector tiles for output areas suitable for both high and low zoom levels, specifically designed for use in **Build a custom area profile**.
+These two scripts are used in sequence to generate vector tiles for output areas suitable for both high and low zoom levels, specifically designed for use in **Build a custom area profile**. ([Example output](https://stevage.github.io/vector-inspector/#?url=https://cdn.ons.gov.uk/maptiles/administrative/2021/oa/v3/boundaries/8/127/83.pbf&loc=9/51.504/-0.1119)).

 Whereas Tippecanoe is capable of merging together small areas to cater to lower zoom levels, these scripts explicitly merge the smallest OAs into their LSOA and MSOA parents, which is preferable both visually and in terms of the functionality of the above product.